 The rich get richer, the poor get poorer.
 The term is bantered about in everyday conversation – well, every day.
-The preoccupation with wealth comes from the masses not having any, working often, several jobs at one time just to meet the increasing costs of living.
+The preoccupation with wealth comes from the masses not having any security, working often several jobs at one time just to meet the increasing costs of living.
 Meanwhile, a small percentage of the world sits back, with literally bucket loads of cash, not wanting for anything – for several lifetimes over.

 The Rules is a “global network of activists” seeking change for the better.
 They acknowledge the need to reform – desperately – in the areas of Money, Power, Secrecy, Ideas and The Commons.
 These areas focus on the empty promises and conjured lies perpetuated by governments and corporate greed.
-It’s a social movement that welcomes all, to change the world view – to change the rules.
+It’s a social movement that welcomes all to change the world view and to change the rules.

-None of this is coincidence.
-A well thought out organization called the World Bank helped the corporations get richer, paving the way for them to take control of vital resources such as our land, food and water.
-From this system a ‘Doing Business Rankings’ was born, ranking each country on a list to how easy it was for corporations to do business there.
+None of this is by coincidence.
+A well thoughtout organization called the World Bank helped the corporations get richer; paving the way for them to take control of vital resources such as our land, food and water.
+From this system a ‘Doing Business Rankings’ was born, ranking each country on a list of corporations’ ease to do business there.

-The clip explains that to rank well in the Doing Business Ranking, countries had to let the corporations buy up their land and resources, clear away the local farmers and ensure international businesses paid very little tax.
+The clip explains that in order to rank well in the Doing Business Ranking, countries had to allow corporations to buy up their land and resources, clear away the local farmers, and ensure international businesses paid very little tax.
 If the country had a low ranking, the World Bank lent less money at higher rates, and detracted the country to investors.

-Today the 1 percent is smaller than what is was decades ago.
-You could have a quiet dinner party with those who hold the majority of the world’s wealth.
+Today the 1 percent is smaller than what it was decades ago.
+You could have a quiet dinner party with those who hold the majority of the world’s wealth in their hands.
 The fact is, there aren’t a lot of people out there with this level of wealth.

 But what can we do about it?

-Sooner or later we all have to find our voice.
+Sooner or later we all need to find our voice.
 This isn’t about the self-made millionaire, by the way – hats off to them for their accomplishment.
-This is about the greedy corporations exacerbated by governmental policy and the World Bank’s dominion.
+This is about the greedy corporations exacerbated by governmental policy and the World Bank’s domination.
 It’s about western nations claiming to pour billions of aid dollars into the very nations they continue to pillage for trillions.